c-wide/wide-api/README.md

 - All paths are prefixed with the name of the resource that registered it (e.g., /wide-api/ensure-resource/).
 - If your route handler does not return an object/table that matches the ApiResponse type, the API assumes a response code of 200 and provides your returned data on the "data" key of the API response.
 Check the [ApiResponse type](https://github.com/c-wide/wide-api/blob/acbee784552da106dc45106b058cb9cffde6d95b/src/response.ts#L25) for more details.

+## 🙌 Acknowledgements

+- [AvarianKnight](https://github.com/AvarianKnight) for the idea and rough draft.
+- [Project Error](https://github.com/project-error) for the version checker and build detector.